 Andrea Bozek, spokeswoman for the NRCC, defended the attack on Barrow on the grounds that, in 2012, Democrats also pulled this stunt.

-Bozek provided a copy of a television ad attacking Rep. Reid J. Ribble (R-Wis.), which was based on the fact that he voted against the Democratic budget blueprint in 2011, which contained this language: “It is the policy of this resolution that no taxpayer funds may be used to purchase first-class airfare or to lease corporate jets for Members of Congress.”
+Bozek provided a copy of the ad above attacking Rep. Reid J. Ribble (R-Wis.), which was based on the fact that he voted against the Democratic budget blueprint in 2011, which contained this language: “It is the policy of this resolution that no taxpayer funds may be used to purchase first class airfare or to lease corporate jets for Members of Congress.”

-A spokesman for the Democrats on the Budget Committee was not able to explain how and why that language originally appeared in the Democratic budget plan, which was crafted by Rep. Chris Van Hollen (Md.).
+A spokesman for the Democrats on the Budget Committee was not able to explain how and why that language originally appeared in Democratic budget plan, which was crafted by Rep. Chris Van Hollen (D-Md.).
 Interestingly, before becoming the ranking Democrat on the committee, Van Hollen chaired the DCCC.